hmcguinn/hmcguinn.github.io/content/posts/hydrogen-line.md

 latitude >= -30/2 and latitude <= 30/2
 ```

-Putting it all together, this is the scipt I used to automate my observatory.
+Putting it all together, this is the script I used to automate my observatory.

 ```
 import virgo